Joe Jonas & Sophie Turner Welcome A Baby Girl — Here's The Meaning Behind The Name They Reportedly Picked

 Joe Jonas & Sophie Turner Welcome A Baby Girl — Here’s The Meaning Behind The Name They Reportedly Picked

 It's official — Joe Jonas and Sophie Turner are parents.
-After months of staying low-key, Turner gave birth to a baby girl last week, and her rumoured name holds a very special meaning.
+After months of staying low-key, Turner gave birth to a baby girl last week, and her rumored name holds a very special meaning.

 The new parents confirmed the birth of their daughter in an official statement to Refinery29 today, sharing that they are "delighted to announce the birth of their baby."